-Feminine Art Vs. Feminist Art
+Feminine vs Feminist Art - Eden Gallery

 Art is the expression of oneself, and female artists, in particular, can express themselves through several mediums: music, painting, literature, etc. This expression of art is one of the essential components of human evolution, and their various forms of art define many different eras.